oracle/pgql-lang/pages/pgql-1.5-spec.md

      - [ONE ROW PER MATCH](#one-row-per-match) for obtaining one row per match
      - [ONE ROW PER VERTEX](#one-row-per-vertex) for obtaining one row per vertex
      - [ONE ROW PER STEP](#one-row-per-step) for obtaining one row per step (a step is a vertex-edge-vertex triple)
+ - [MATCH_NUMBER](#match_number) and [ELEMENT_NUMBER](#element_number) functions for uniquely identifying the different matches to a pattern and for obtaining the position of each vertex and edge in a match.
  - `INTERVAL` literals and operations, see [Literals](#literals) and [Operators](#operators)
  - `IS` keyword in label expressions as alternative for colon (`:`), see [Label predicates](#label-predicates)
- - When source or destination keys are specified in `CREATE PROPERTY GRAPH` statements, the corresponding source or destination vertex keys are now also explicitly defined.
-The old form with implicit vertex keys is deprecated and undocumented from the remainder of the specification.
+ - When source or destination keys are specified in [CREATE PROPERTY GRAPH](#create-property-graph) statements, the corresponding source or destination vertex keys are now explicitly defined.
+The old form with implicit vertex keys is deprecated and undocumented from the remainder of this specification.
      - New form with _explicit_ source/destination vertex key: `SOURCE KEY ( from_account ) REFERENCES Accounts ( number )`
      - Old (deprecated) form with _implicit_ source/destination vertex key: `SOURCE KEY ( from_account ) REFERENCES Accounts`